pouyapez/criage/index.md

 ![Branching](/images/autoencoder.png)

 <p align="justify">
-Using the approximations provided in the previoussection, Eq.(7)and(4.1), we can use brute forceenumeration to find the adversary〈s′,r′,o〉.
-Thisapproach is feasible when removing an observedtriple since the search space of such modificationsis usually small; it is the number of observed factsthat share the object with the target.
-On the otherhand, finding the most influential unobserved factsesrerf(es,er)(Fixed)zs,rInverterNetwork ̃s ̃es ̃r ̃erFigure 2:Inverter NetworkThe architecture of our in-verter function that translatezs,rto its respective( ̃s, ̃r).The encoder component is fixed to be the encoder net-work of DistMult and ConvE respectively.to add requires search over a much larger space ofall possible unobserved facts (that share the object).Instead, we identify the most influential unobservedfact〈s′,r′,o〉by using a gradient-based algorithmon vectorzs′,r′in the embedding space (reminder,zs′,r′=f(e′s,e′r)), solving the following continu-ous optimization problem inRd:
+Using the approximations provided in the previous section, we can use brute force enumeration to find the adversary〈s′,r′,o.
+This approach is feasible when removing an observed triple since the search space of such modifications is usually small; it is the number of observed facts that share the object with the target.
+On the other hand, finding the most influential unobserved facts to add requires search over a much larger space of all possible unobserved facts (that share the object).
+Instead, we identify the most influential unobserved fact〈s′,r′,o〉by using a gradient-based algorithm on vector Z(s',r') in the embedding space.
+After identifying the optimal Z(s′,r′), we still need to generate the pair (s′,r′).
+We design a network, shown in above figure, that maps the vector Z(s′,r′) to the entity-relation space, i.e., translating it into (s′,r′).
 </p>

 # Experiments